Counselling Support

 It was following the birth of my second child in 2018 that I felt called to shift my counselling focus to supporting individuals and couples transitioning to parenthood, and raising families.

 I am grateful to work with the interdisciplinary team at South Community Birth Program.
 Together, we offer a safe and supportive space for expecting mothers, their partners, and new parents to explore the myriad emotions that accompany this profound experience.
-I look forward to working with you and learning from one another.

 ________________________________________________________-